hyalin1127/Basset_attention/README.md

 # Basset_attention

 For Harvard STAT316: Deep learning and regulatory genomics course.
-Thsi repository aims to predict chromain accessibility from seuquence data.
+This repository aims to predict chromain accessibility from seuquence data.
 Different from original Basset model, it employes self-attention mechanism from Transformer.

 # Model structure